007harshmahajan/txn-manager/BUILDING.md

-# Building the Dodo Payments Transaction Manager
+# Building the  Transaction Manager

 This document provides detailed instructions for building and running the transaction manager service.